dmaulikr/TopplingTower/README.md

 - **Devices**: iPhone 5s and 6

 ### Gameplay
-The player controls a black platform in order to stack as many blocks as possible to avoid them falling into the abyss.
+The player controls a platform in order to stack as many blocks as possible in order to avoid them falling into the abyss.
 If a block gets past the platform the player's "life" will drop.
 After 10 blocks have made it past the player, they lose.
 Random powers ups will also fall down.
-If the player can catch one with the platform, then they will gain a certain ability.
-Currently, the abilities include dissolve, inferno, shock, and bonus points.
+If the player catches one with the platform, then they will gain a certain ability.
+Currently, the abilities include **dissolve**, **inferno**, **shock**, and **bonus points**.

 ### Controls
 **Tilt** to move the platform left or right.